Industrial engineering

 Studying at Innovation Campus Lemgo

-At the Innovation Campus in Lemgo, you will study at one of the most exciting technology locations in NRW.
-Here you will find state-of-the-art laboratories and teaching rooms as well as science-to-business factories.
-For example, the Centrum Industrial IT, in which companies from all over East Westphalia-Lippe (OWL) have their branches.
-Or the Smart Factory OWL, which showcases data and AI management.
-In the Future Food Factory OWL, which is unique in Europe, something similar is happening in relation to food production.
-New work and transfer meet at InnovationSPIN.
-Here, TH OWL, the district administration and the skilled trades demonstrate transparent cooperation and a spirit that allows new things to emerge.
-In addition to Fraunhofer IOSB-INA, the campus is also home to two vocational schools and the national handball league team TBV Lemgo-Lippe.
-And best of all, the campus also has student residence halls with short distances to the university and the city.
+At the Innovation Campus in Lemgo, you’ll study at one of the most exciting technology hubs in North Rhine-Westphalia.
+Here you’ll find state-of-the-art laboratories and classrooms, as well as science-to-business factories.
+Take, for example, the Centrum Industrial IT, where companies from across the OWL region have established branches.
+Or the Smart Factory OWL, which demonstrates data and AI management.
+At the Future Food Factory OWL—unique in Europe—similar activities take place, this time focused on food production.
+New Work and knowledge transfer converge at InnovationSPIN.
+Here, TH OWL, the district administration, and the skilled trades demonstrate transparent collaboration and a spirit that fosters innovation.
+In addition to the Fraunhofer IOSB-INA, the campus is also home to two vocational colleges as well as the Bundesliga handball club TBV Lemgo-Lippe.
+And best of all: the campus features student housing just a short walk from the university and downtown.

 Information